 A very frequently asked question is which is the better choice: polyurethane or rubber?
-With this debate on polyurethane vs rubber, there is often a lot of industry bias associated.
+With this debate on polyurethane vs rubber, a lot of industry bias happens.
 Polyurethane molding companies will say polyurethane is better whereas rubber molding companies will say rubber is better.
 Coming from a company that does both, the simple answer to this question is it all depends on the application.

 The key takeaway is that polyurethane and rubber have their own specific niches that they fit into.
 One may perform better in certain situations than the other and vice versa.
 What needs to be realized is that there are many different grades of rubber and polyurethane that are designed for specific applications, and it is often best to consult with professionals to decide which material is best for your specific application.